russellgoldman/CP317-Beer-Finder/README.md

-# CP317 Beer Finder Web Application
+# CP317 Beer Finder Web App

 # Inspiration:
 Have you ever had an idea of what kind of beer you wanted, maybe a lighter beer with hops and a low alcohol content, but you didn’t know what brand would be best linked to your criteria?